maikschneider/bw_cache_uri/README.md

 ## Usage

 Just create a new HTML-Content Element and add any URL in the parsing options.
+After saving, the remote content is fetched, processed and saved.

 ## Scheduler